Manaslu & Tsum Valley 22 Days

 -Licensed and certified mountain guide.
 Well experienced and English speaking

--Salary, food, accommodation and insurance for the mountain guide
+-Salary, food, accommodation and insurance for the mountain guide and porter(s)

 -MCAP (Manaslu Area) fee, Manaslu trekking permit, ACAP (Annapurna area) fee, Tsum Valley restricted area permit and local taxes